david-palma/ieqa/code/firmware/README.md

 - `store_into_microSD`

   Function that stores the acquired data into the microSD (path: `"mnt/sd/datalog.txt"`).
-Each entry in the file is equivalent to a string of 51 bytes which identifies the values acquired by the base station, the acquisition time, and the identification number of the base station itself.
-Given for instance a microSD card of just 1 GB, it is possible to store: 1 GB / 51 B = 21053761 entries.
-Thus, considering the maximum sampling rate (minimum sampling time) it is possible to store 121 months of acquisitions with a sampling time of 15 s.
+Each entry in the file corresponds to a string of 51 bytes, which identifies the values acquired by the base station, the acquisition time, and the identification number of the base station itself.
+For instance, with a microSD card capacity of 1 GB, it is possible to store approximately 21053761 entries (1 GB / 51 B).
+Given the maximum sampling rate (i.e., minimum sampling time), this allows for the storage of acquisitions for up to 121 months with a sampling interval of 15 seconds.